 Mirza Sharif Ahmad was the youngest surviving son of Mirza Ghulam Ahmad.
 His younger brother, Mirza Mubarak Ahmad died in 1907.
-He doesn’t appear much in the history of Ahmadiyya.
+He didn’t pass high school matriculation and he didn’t go to college either.
+In 1924, he accompanied his elder brother the Khalifa as they travelled to London.
+He seems to have been physically attacked by someone named Haneefa in the summer of 1935 (see ROR Nov-1935), he was also mentioned in the famous appeal case vs. Khosla’s Judgement.
+He was mentioned as Captain Mirza Sharif Ahmad (See ROR of Dec-1935).
+He appears again in the famous Ahmady Company, which was created in 1941, his son (Mirza Daud Ahmad) was made a Colonel.
 He never wrote any books in support of Ahmadiyya nor he did ever deliver any speeches.
 Furthermore, he doesn’t appear to have graduated from highschool and attended college either.
 He doesn’t seem to have ever worked a job in his life.
 He was born in 1895 (see Dard) and died on December 26, 1961.
 He was the first of the 3 brothers to die after a lifetime together.
 MGA claimed many revelations about Mirza Sharif Ahmad which seem to indicate that he would be a king or a Khalifa.
 The editors of Ahmadiyya have made a point to make this connection ever since Mirza Masroor Ahmad was elected, since Mirza Masroor Ahmad’s grandfather is Mirza Sharif Ahmad.
+He died miserably, He was suffering from extreme pain from his joints, he was in extreme pain, for 3 1/2 years he had many attacks of thrombosis, he was admitted in many hospitals, he would get batter for a bit than again feel ill, 2 months before his death he was extremely ill, he had swelling on his ankles and knees, his heart was weak, would feel giddy, many times he fell while he walking and then had bruises, all his body was full of wounds (bruises).
+Ahmadiyya sources tells us that he was the only son of MGA who was totally like MGA, hence the illnesses.

 MGA claims that the birth of Mirza Sharif Ahmad was a divine sign and promise